Alfred Wegener Institute for Polar and Marine Research: Research

 The institute is an active member of the University of the Arctic.
 UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

 Facilities

 The institute is distributed over several sites within North Germany and the Otto Schmidt Laboratory for Polar and Marine Research (OSL) at the Arctic and Antarctic Research Institute (AARI) in Saint Petersburg as Russian-German cooperation in the field of Arctic research, named after the polar explorer Otto Schmidt.

-Facilities

-The institute is distributed over several sites within North Germany and the Otto Schmidt Laboratory for Polar and Marine Research (OSL) at the Arctic and Antarctic Research Institute (AARI) in Saint Petersburg as Russian-German cooperation in the field of Arctic research, named after the polar explorer Otto Schmidt.

 Bremerhaven

 Building D resembles the stern of a ship.

 The headquarters was founded by Gotthilf Hempel.
 Nowadays, the AWI has several buildings within the city of Bremerhaven.